YukiiiNot/mgf_env_dotnet/docs/05-runbooks/repo-workflow.md

 dotnet run --project src/Data/MGF.Tools.Migrator
 ```

-âš ï¸ Do not run this against staging or prod.
+??
+Do not run this against staging or prod.
 Staging/prod migrations are applied only via GitHub Actions using EF bundles.

 ### 4) Run API / Worker locally